MSC Student Employment

 Bull Market Staff are responsible for planning and implementing the weekly market.
 Each staff member must provide excellent customer service to vendors, departments, and student organizations that attend the market.
 The main goal of the Bull Market Staff is to ensure that the market runs smoothly and is successful for the USF community.

-The Front Desk Receptionist is the key to the MSC Administration Suite.
+The Front Office Assistant is the key to the MSC Administration Suite.
 Students in this position provide a positive first impression to clients and guests.
-The duties and responsibilities of the front desk receptionist include but are not limited to screening and directing calls; preparing letters, faxes and other documents; receiving and sorting mail deliveries; and assisting with queries from the public and clients.
+The duties and responsibilities of the Front Office Assistant include but are not limited to screening and directing calls; preparing letters, faxes and other documents; receiving and sorting mail deliveries; and assisting with queries from the public and clients.